Electronic-and-Computer-Engineering/mic-1-hdl/README.md

-# MIC-1 based CPU
+# MIC-1

-Verilog description of a MIC-1 based CPU
+Verilog description of a MIC-1 based CPU.

----
+# Introduction

-This repository contains the ongoing work for a study project at the FH Joanneum.
+This repository contains the work for a study project at the FH Joanneum.

-The CPU will be designed via Vivado and tested on a Basys-3 Artix-7 FPGA board.
+The CPU is designed to work with Vivado and yosys/nextpnr.
+It is tested to work on both the Basys-3 and the iCEBreaker FPGA boards.

 # The Project Team